On this page

 - Reflection – through opportunities for evaluating and reflecting on personal experience.

 Members of MELC are appointed by the Minister for Education.
-Members are chosen for their knowledge and experience of multicultural education, language education and international education.
+Members are chosen for their knowledge and experience of the 3 interrelated areas of education: languages education, multicultural education and the internationalisation of education.

 Associate Professor Angela Scarino has been the Chair of MELC from its inception in December 2015 and was Chair of the former MEC from 2013 to 2015.